Solutions

 Additionally, if you get a lot of orders outside Amazon (for example, Walmart, eBay, Facebook, your own site), it will be easier and cheaper to manage all your orders from one fulfillment partner, rather than sending stock to many different places or using MCF (which is expensive).

-If you sell with FBM, try to find a 3PL that offers Seller-Fulfilled Prime, as you’ll get more conversions if you can offer the Prime badge on your listing.
+If you sell with FBM, try to find a 3PL that offers Seller Fulfilled Prime, as you’ll get more conversions if you can offer the Prime badge on your listing.

-FBA vs FBM: Our Verdict
+Amazon FBA vs FBM: Our Verdict

 How to Switch from FBA to FBM